seikaikyo/DOUGA/README.md

 - Automatically downloads new videos from YouTube playlists.
 - Organizes videos into separate folders for each playlist.
-- Maintains a download history to prevent redundancy.
+- Maintains a download history to prevent redundancy, including the file path.

 ## Recent Changes